JPEGil/littlewood-rs/README.md

 - Rust 2021
 - Cargo
 ---
-1. Clone this repository and cd into the root.
+1. Clone this repository and cd into the folder of the module you want to build (project root is littlewood-rs)
 2. Run
 ```bash
 cargo build --release
 ```
-Once finished, all 4 executable should be in ./target/release
+Once finished, the executable should be in ./target/release